i-sergienko/i-sergienko.github.io/src/assets/posts/java-operator-tutorial.md

 The typical workflow looks like this:
 * Developer (you) creates a custom resource, by first describing it in a YAML file and then running `kubectl apply -f resource.yaml`.
-* `kubectl` sends the resource to Kubernetes Master Plane - specifically, to the API server.
+* `kubectl` sends the resource to Kubernetes Control Plane - specifically, to the API server.
 * The API server stores the resource in its internal database (typically [etcd](https://etcd.io/), but this is not important here).
 * Custom Controller application (built and deployed by you) running in the cluster subscribes to events happening to specific Custom Resource types.
 * Custom Controller handles all the creation/update/delete events happening to the Custom Resource.
 The Controller might or might not modify the resources it's working on.